OpenEvalProject/evals/manuscripts/elife-77558/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/05gxnyn08 Biology department, School of Science, Indiana University Purdue University Indianapolis Indianapolis United States
+1. Biology department, School of Science, Indiana University Purdue University Indianapolis Indianapolis United States ([ROR:05gxnyn08](https://ror.org/05gxnyn08))
 2. Icagen LLC, 4222 Emperor Blvd #350 Durham United States
-3. https://ror.org/01kg8sb98 Program in Medical Neuroscience, Paul and Carole Stark Neurosciences Research Institute, Indiana University School of Medicine Indianapolis United States
+3. Program in Medical Neuroscience, Paul and Carole Stark Neurosciences Research Institute, Indiana University School of Medicine Indianapolis United States ([ROR:01kg8sb98](https://ror.org/01kg8sb98))

 † Corresponding author

 ## Abstract

-Resurgent currents ( I NaR ) produced by voltage-gated sodium channels are required for many neurons to maintain high-frequency firing and contribute to neuronal hyperexcitability and disease pathophysiology.
-Here, we show, for the first time, that I NaR can be reconstituted in a heterologous system by coexpression of sodium channel α-subunits and A-type fibroblast growth factor homologous factors (FHFs).
-Specifically, A-type FHFs induces I NaR from Nav1.8, Nav1.9 tetrodotoxin (TTX)-resistant neuronal channels, and, to a lesser extent, neuronal Nav1.7 and cardiac Nav1.5 channels.
-Moreover, we identified the N-terminus of FHF as the critical molecule responsible for A-type FHFs-mediated I NaR .
-Among the FHFs, FHF4A is the most important isoform for mediating Nav1.8 and Nav1.9 I NaR .
-In nociceptive sensory neurons, FHF4A knockdown significantly reduces I NaR amplitude and the percentage of neurons that generate I NaR , substantially suppressing excitability.
-Thus, our work reveals a novel molecular mechanism underlying TTX-resistant I NaR generation and provides important potential targets for pain treatment.
+Resurgent currents (INaR) produced by voltage-gated sodium channels are required for many neurons to maintain high-frequency firing and contribute to neuronal hyperexcitability and disease pathophysiology.
+Here, we show, for the first time, that INaR can be reconstituted in a heterologous system by coexpression of sodium channel α-subunits and A-type fibroblast growth factor homologous factors (FHFs).
+Specifically, A-type FHFs induces INaR from Nav1.8, Nav1.9 tetrodotoxin (TTX)-resistant neuronal channels, and, to a lesser extent, neuronal Nav1.7 and cardiac Nav1.5 channels.
+Moreover, we identified the N-terminus of FHF as the critical molecule responsible for A-type FHFs-mediated INaR.
+Among the FHFs, FHF4A is the most important isoform for mediating Nav1.8 and Nav1.9 INaR.
+In nociceptive sensory neurons, FHF4A knockdown significantly reduces INaR amplitude and the percentage of neurons that generate INaR, substantially suppressing excitability.
+Thus, our work reveals a novel molecular mechanism underlying TTX-resistant INaR generation and provides important potential targets for pain treatment.

 ## Introduction